-Students are required to prepare a proposal describing the research that they intend to carry out during their Ph.D. program.
+Students are required to prepare a proposal describing the research that they intend to carry out during their PhD program.
 The proposal text should be a maximum of 12 double-spaced (23 lines per page) pages with 2 cm margins and 12-point font.
-Figures, tables, and references on additional pages are allowed.
-The page limit will be strictly enforced, and is monitored by the Student Services Assistant and Exam Chair.
-Failure to adhere to the 12 page limit and format will result in a failing mark in this part of the exam evaluation.
-Missing the proposal due date will result in a forfeiture on the part of the student to take the exam.
+Figures, tables, and references on additional pages are allowed, and the page limit will be strictly enforced.
+Failure to adhere to the page limits or handing in the proposal past the due date will result in a failing mark in this part of the exam evaluation.